yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 ```

 It seems that Ok wrapping that is scoped to try blocks is much less
-controversial than a whole function level syntax for Result returning functions
+controversial than try functions, and by separating the proposals the lang team
-that includes try wrapping as a part of the proposal.
+was able to circumvent some of the issues that have been delaying try blocks.

 ## Comparison To Async